SoftUni-Internal/interactive-content/EN/05-Modules-And-Routing-Workshop/00-Problem.md

 # Profile - Logged in

-This is the profile page URL `localhost:4200/profile`.
+This is the profile page (`localhost:4200/profile`).

 This page will show the information about the currently logged-in user.

-For now, the data on this page will be static, except if you create more than the fake **isLoggedIn** property.
+For now, the data on this page will be static, except if you create more than the **fake isLoggedIn property**.

-The "**Edit**" button will replace the information fields with input fields, but this will be made in the next workshop when you learn more about handling forms.
+The `Edit` button will replace the information fields with input fields, but this will be made in the next workshop when you learn more about handling forms.

 [image assetsSrc="Angular-Modules-And-Routing-Workshop(11).png" /]